Generating highly-entangled states in large Rydberg-atom arrays

 """

-This is calculated for the Hamiltonian with the largest spectral range.
+required for an integration, from the Hamiltonian with the

 """

-# Calculate terms and put together the full Hamiltonian, get first value
+# Calculate terms and put together the full Hamiltonian.

 maximal_range_hamiltonian = (